Luis Othoniel Rosa

 Literary Books

 - El gato en el remolino / The Cat in the Downard Spiral (translated by Katie Marya.
-Forthcoming in Edinburgh: Charco Press, 2026
+Edinburgh: Charco Press, 2026

 - Sadness, the Fury / Triste la furia.
 (Puerto Rico: Editorial Pulpo, 2025)